-Julien Wilson is the recipient of the 2015 APRA Art Music Award for Excellence in Jazz, a trifecta of Australian Jazz ‘Bell’ Awards in 2014, the 2008 ‘Bell’ Award for ‘Australian Jazz Artist of the Year’, the 2006 Music Council of Australia/Freedman Fellowship for Jazz, and the 1994 National Jazz Award.
-The funds from the Freedman Fellowship enabled him to record an album in New York with Jim Black and Mark Helias, and take his trio on a three week European tour that included two sold out performances at the Berlin Jazz Festival.
+His the recipient of the 2015 APRA Art Music Award for Excellence in Jazz, a trifecta of Australian Jazz ‘Bell’ Awards in 2014, the 2008 ‘Bell’ Award for ‘Australian Jazz Artist of the Year’, the 2006 Music Council of Australia/Freedman Fellowship for Jazz, and the 1994 National Jazz Award.
+The funds from the Freedman Fellowship enabled him to record an album in New York with Jim Black and Mark Helias (Kaleidoscopic), and complete a three week European tour with his trio that included two sold out performances at the Berlin Jazz Festival.

 Born in Melbourne in 1972 he attended primary school in Scotland, took up clarinet at 10, and then switched to tenor saxophone at 14.
 He was offered a piano tuning apprenticeship at 17, but chose instead to study improvisation at the Victorian College of the Arts with Brian Brown & Barry Duggan.
 In 2001 he received a Graduate Diploma from New England Conservatory in Boston where he studied under scholarship with Paul Bley and George Russell.

-Julien has released close to twenty albums as leader or co-leader and plays regularly with a wide range of groups.
-Over the last two decades he has toured extensively overseas, spent extended periods living in Zurich & New York, and made long-term contributions to high profile groups including The Australian Art Orchestra & The Black Arm Band.
-He has been an integral member of a number of critically acclaimed co-operative groups including SNAG, Assumptions & Ishish and is featured on award winning albums by Barney McAll, Stu Hunter, Jonathan Zwartz, Sam Anning, Andrea Keller, Kristin Berardi, Sarah McKenzie and Ben Salter.
+Julien has released over twenty albums as leader or co-leader and plays regularly with a wide range of groups.
+Over the last three decades he has toured extensively overseas, spent extended periods living in Zurich, Boston & New York, and made long-term contributions to high profile groups including The Australian Art Orchestra & The Black Arm Band.
+He has been an integral member of a number of critically acclaimed co-operative groups including SNAG, Assumptions, Ishish and This World.

-In early 2017 Julien formed a large ensemble to perform songs of resistance and rebellion from across time and around the globe called The Autonomous Resilience Collective (ARC).
-Their first performance was on the same day as the US Presidential Inauguration and their second performance was on the eve of “Survival Day” in Australia.
+In early 2017 Julien formed ARC (The Autonomous Resilience Collective) to perform global themes of resistance and rebellion.
+Their debut was on the same day as the US Presidential Inauguration and their second performance was on the eve of “Survival Day” in Australia.

-In addition to his own projects and the groups listed above, Julien has been featured as a soloist with the Kurt Elling Quartet (USA) & The Sydney Symphony Orchestra, Gavin Bryars (UK) & Aventa Ensemble (Canada) and Paul Grabowsky’s Eye of the Storm Suite for Solo Soprano Sax with Jazz Trio + 30 piece Chamber Orchestra.
-He has recorded and performed with artists including Charlie Haden, Hermeto Pascoal, Brian Wilson, Thirsty Merc, Hugh Masekala, Osunlade, Nigel Kennedy, David Ades, Bob Moses, Augie March, George Garzone, James Carter, Phil Treloar, David Tolley, Josh Roseman, Bernie McGann, Vince Jones, Paul Kelly, Archie Roach, Meshell Ndegeocello, Mavis Staples & The Artie Shaw Orchestra.
+Julien has been featured as a soloist with the Kurt Elling Quartet (USA) & The Sydney Symphony Orchestra, Gavin Bryars (UK) & Aventa Ensemble (Canada) and Paul Grabowsky’s Eye of the Storm Suite (for Solo Saxophone with Jazz Trio + 30 piece Chamber Orchestra).
+He has recorded and performed with Charlie Haden, Hermeto Pascoal, Hugh Masekala, Bob Moses, George Garzone, Bernie McGann, Vince Jones, James Carter, Nigel Kennedy, Phil Treloar, David Tolley, Brian Wilson, Thirsty Merc and The Artie Shaw Orchestra.

-Julien is currently an associate teacher at Melbourne University/Victorian College of the Arts and Monash University.
+In 2022 Julien is releasing two solo albums called Meditations and Mutations.
+He is currently an associate teacher at Melbourne University/Victorian College of the Arts and Monash University.